WVURAIL/dspira/CONTRIBUTING.md

 Worksheets belong in `assets/worksheets/<lesson-slug>/`, including complete worksheets saved as images.
 Figures, screenshots, and photographs belong in `images/<topic>/`.
 Guides and background handouts belong in `assets/lessons/<lesson-slug>/`.
-GNU Radio applications and flowgraphs belong in `dspira-software`; board designs and amplifier assembly references belong in `dspira-hardware`.
+GNU Radio applications, flowgraphs, and reusable observation-processing scripts belong in `dspira-software`.
+Board designs and amplifier assembly references belong in `dspira-hardware`.
 Technical memos belong in `lightwork`.
 Link to their maintained files instead of uploading another copy.

 The former `FilesUploaded` directory is generated during publication for old links.
 Add new material to its proper source folder.
 Record future moves in `_data/legacy_assets.json` when existing public addresses must survive.
 Keep each published lesson's `permalink` unchanged when renaming its source file.
-Python files under `code/` use lowercase names with underscores; standard project files retain conventional names.
+Python files under `lesson-examples/` use lowercase names with underscores; standard project files retain conventional names.

 ## Prepare the first contribution trial